nav10003/otl-metromerger/README.md

 ## To Do
 - current version does not yet display total population of each selected polygon
 - need to insert an operation or function to sum the total values of each selected layer.feature.properties.Pop2010
+- see index.html totalPop variable (lines 27 and 47+)
-- add additional data variables (taxable property, school districts, etc.)
+- later add additional data variables (taxable property, school districts, etc.) and improve display

 ## Notes on building this
 1) Begin with Leaflet choropleth tutorial at http://leafletjs.com/examples/choropleth.html